 One of the main goals of Agile methodologies is continuous improvement.
 The most important event for this is Agile Retrospectives.

 A very important part of Agile Methodologies is keeping your users close and getting feedback regularly.
-So when we launched our Agile Retrospectives for Confluence tool, we decided to continuously look for feedback from our users and from our friends.
+So when we launched our Agile Retrospectives for Confluence tool (UPDATE: We now have a Jira version), we decided to continuously look for feedback from our users and from our friends.

 SoftwareDevTools is all about helping remote teams adopt Agile methodologies in an easier and more effective way.
 And that means having a really engaging and productive session, EVERY time.
 And what's engaging for some, may not be interesting for others.
 So we realized we needed more flexibility in our tools.